 Table of Contents

-In 1990, he became the chairman of Tata Sons, and in 2016, he served as interim chairman.
-During his tenure, the Tata Group achieved new heights, with sales and profits increasing 50 times.
+He oversaw the Tata Group, which includes approximately 100 companies with a combined sale of more than USD 67 billion.
+Under Tata’s incredible regime, the Tata Group scaled great heights, with sales and profits increasing over 50 times.
 Let’s have a look at his life narrative and explore the inspiring journey of Ratan Tata.

 Childhood and early life